Hendejac/Protein-Conformations/index.md

 It is not uncommon for the RF classifier to be able to perfectly predict whether a frame belongs to the apo or holo simulations.
 We are only classifying between two states and there might be a conformational feature that splits the data very nicely.
 This is not always the case and the success rate of the RF classifier should be considered when using the feature importance to understand physical meaning in MD simulations.
-If the success rate is low then the supposedly high feature importances might not be very fruitfull to you understanding the difference between sets MD simulations.
+If the success rate is low then the high feature importances might not be very fruitfull to your understanding of the difference between sets MD simulations.
-In this example the success rate should be rather high at 95% or greater.
+In this example the success rate should be high at 95% or greater.

 # Feature Importance

-You can obtain a list of the feature importances from the training model using just a few lines in python and sorting them from highest to lowest.
+You can obtain a list of all feature importances from the training model using just a few lines in python and sorting them from highest to lowest.

 ```
 # View a list of the features and their importance scores